 What you can expect

 A welcoming & inclusive program.
-Experienced instructors Arlene Slocombe, Alisha Cino, and Bree Leggett bring a rich combination of knowledge and abilities to this session: art and nature craft, ecology & stewardship, a wealth of games and songs that deliver invisible teaching.
+Experienced instructors Arlene Slocombe, Byron Murry, and Alisha Cino, bring a rich combination of knowledge and abilities to this session: art and nature craft, ecology & stewardship, a wealth of games and songs that deliver invisible teaching.
 These afternoons are flexible and varied, with options for focused projects as well as timeless wandering and quiet reflection.
 Kids are offered well placed questions to help them reflect their role in caring for lands and waters, for themselves, and others.

 Registration is welcome at any time, fees are automatically pro-rated.